kevinohara80/elkington/README.md

 **elkington** is a node.js module for interfacing with the Elk M1 Gold automation controller.

-This is currently half-baked and under development.
+**This is currently experimental and under development.
+Not all Elk commands are available**

 ## Features

 * Simple API with function calls for Elk commands
-* Optional callbacks
+* Supports many Elk commands
+* Supports both secure and non-secure communication ports

 ## Usage